How to teach children about recycling – FREE activities

 I remember one time we were visiting the London Transport Museum and we joined a workshop where kids made musical instruments using recycled material, and in the end, they all ‘sang’ a song!
 It was loud and crazy, but extremely fun for the kids!

-Another time we were out for a walk and in a marketplace, there was an organization with a display formed of things collected from the ocean: wellies, hats, plastic bags and so on.
+Another time we were out for a walk and in a marketplace, there was an organization with a display of things collected from the ocean: wellies, hats, plastic bags and so on.
 That display made an impression on everyone who walked by.

 Art and crafts at home

 Collect recyclable materials for some art and craft projects you can do at home.
 You can have a storage box where you can keep plastic bottles, egg cartons, toilet paper and paper towel rolls and cardboard boxes.
-If you need inspiration, here is my post with 20 art and craft projects using recycled materials.

 Art and crafts at school